deepintdev/deepint-python-sdk/README.md

 ## Setup credentials
 Credentials can be set up with one of the following methods (the token is loaded in the priority defined in the order of the following items):
- - instance credentials object with the token optional parameter `c = Credentials(token='a token')`
+ - instance credentials object with the token and organization optional parameters `c = Credentials(token='a token', organization='a organization')`
- - create a environment variable called `DEEPINT_TOKEN` with the token value.
+ - create a environment variable called `DEEPINT_TOKEN` with the token value and another one called `DEEPINT_ORGANIZATION` with the organization.
- - create a .ini file in your home directory called `.deepint` coninting in the `DEFAULT` section a key called `token` like in following example
+ - create a .ini file in your home directory called `.deepint` coninting in the `DEFAULT` section the keys `token` and `organization` like in following example
      ```
      [DEFAULT]
      token=a token
+     organization=a organization id
      ```
+To learn more about credentials setup, please visit the <a href="https://deepint-python-sdk.readthedocs.io/en/latest/_info/authentication.html" target="_blank" >official documentation<a>.

 ## Usage of main components